-- The lack of people across the sector has been a longstanding issue and was made more difficult by the challenges that Covid-19 posed to the working environment and the economy. - This backdrop, exacerbated by the general inflationary environment and 'cost of living' pressures and material increases to statutory pay rates caused own team pay rates and agency costs to rise rapidly throughout 2022.
-This situation is being felt sector wide and has not abated during 2023. - However, management actions to reduce reliance on agency staff and optimize the skills mix within homes have successfully embedded within the business and include the implementation of new recruitment and retention strategies, improved governance around use of agency staff, and leveraging our software and systems to drive transparency and accountability for appropriate staffing at all levels.
-The conclusion of a review of our operating model and staffing model optimization was largely completed during 2022, supported by the successful roll out of a new clinical dependency tool.
-The delivery of quality care is central to all of these initiatives. - The impact upon our workforce KPIs as a result of this work has been significant.
-Agency costs, which had increased to an average of c18% in Q4 2021 and further again to 21-22% throughout the first half of 2022, were arrested and brought down significantly during the latter half of 2022, with a decrease of 5.0 percentage points being achieved in Q4 2022 compared to the prior quarter and firm evidence of the positive impact of these initiatives on wider care quality and home performance.
-Agency usage decreased further still during Q1 2023, with a further reduction to 14.1% of total payroll, a 7.6 percentage point improvement on the prior year and further improvements have been achieved during Q2 and Q3 2023, with a reduction to c12% of total payroll during those two quarters, a level which is almost half of the agency usage at the same point twelve months ago. - The intense management focus on all workforce KPIs has continued during 2023, ensuring the initiatives and systems introduced continue to be embedded and the significant momentum in turnaround of workforce KPIs continues to be built upon.
-On-going actions including full review of support staff hours, systems and processes to ensure available shifts are filled with our own teams wherever possible including appropriate management of annual leave and ensuring that agency (where required) is procured in the most cost-effective manner. - Ensuring our teams are fairly compensated for their role in delivering the critical care to our residents remains a key priority for the Group and planning for our pay rates not directly linked to National Living Wage, together with dialogue with the three trade unions recognised by the Group, continues to be collaborative and constructive and was successfully concluded for the 2023/24 cycle, with support being received from all three unions for our pay offer, earlier in the year.
-This agreement improved pay and also enhanced benefits to better recognise the hard work, commitment and loyalty of our teams across the Group.
-Additionally, during Q2 2023 a one off 'cost of living payment' was made, with this payment benefitting over 5,000 of our colleagues.
-The Group continues to monitor and budget appropriately for the forthcoming annual increase to the National Living Wage, which is expected to be announced in November 2023. - Management are working hard to ensure an attractive offering for colleagues, demonstrated by recent evidence from Glassdoor that 83% of colleagues would recommend our Group as a place to work for their friends and relatives, a strong measure of advocacy.
+- The lack of people across the sector has been a longstanding issue and was made more difficult by the challenges that Covid-19 posed to the working environment and economy. - This backdrop, exacerbated by the general inflationary environment, 'cost of living' pressures and material increases to statutory pay rates caused own team pay rates and agency costs to rise rapidly throughout 2022 and 2023.
+This situation is being felt sector wide and is continuing into 2024. - However, management actions to reduce reliance on agency staff and optimise the skills mix within the homes have successfully embedded within the business and include the implementation of new recruitment and retention strategies, improved governance around use of agency staff, and leveraging our software and systems to drive transparency and accountability for appropriate staffing at all levels.
+The conclusion of a review of our operating model and staffing model optimisation was largely completed during 2022, supported by the successful roll out of a new clinical dependency tool and we have seen the benefits of this throughout 2023.
+The delivery of quality care and safe and effective staffing levels is central to all of these initiatives. - The impact upon our workforce KPIs as a result of this work has been significant.
+Agency costs, which had increased to an average of c18% in Q4 2021 and further again to 21-22% throughout the first half of 2022, were controlled and brought down significantly during the latter half of 2022, with a decrease of 5 percentage points being achieved in Q4 2022 compared to the prior quarter and firm evidence of the positive impact of these initiatives on wider care quality and home performance.
+Agency usage decreased further still during 2023 with a reduction to 10.7% of total payroll during Q4 2023 .
+FY 2023 agency percentage is 12.2% which is 8.1 percentage points lower than FY 2022.
+The intense management focus on all workforce KPIs continued throughout 2023 and into 2024.
+Ongoing actions including full review of support team hours, systems and processes to ensure available shifts are filled with our own teams wherever possible including appropriate management of annual leave and ensuring that agency (where required) is procured in the most cost-effective manner. - Ensuring our teams are fairly compensated for their role in delivering the critical care to our residents remains a key priority for the Group and planning for our pay rates not directly linked to National Living Wage, together with dialogue with the three Trade Unions recognised by the Group, continues to be collaborative and constructive and was successfully concluded for the 2023/24 cycle, with support being received from all three unions for our pay offer.
+The agreement improved pay and also enhanced benefits to better recognise the hard work, commitment and loyalty of our teams across the Group.
+Additionally, during Q2 2023 a one off 'cost of living payment' was made, with this payment benefitting over 5,000 of our team members.
+The Group is currently in dialogue with the three Trade unions around our 2024/25 pay offer and this dialogue is expected to conclude during Q2 2024. - Management are working hard to ensure an attractive offering for team members and ensure we have high colleague retention rates, demonstrated by recent evidence from Glassdoor that 79% of our team members would recommend our Group as a place to work for their friends and relatives, a strong measure of advocacy.